MinganMuon/dicegame-online/designdoc.md

 ? - set page width/height to device window width/height to prevent unwanted scrolling

 ? - rework css code to remove bloat

+? - game runs slow on my phone - investigate this - may just be that my phone is slow

+? - ugly dotted line around buttons after they are clicked - fix this